evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ## Drivetrain

-Aion Hyper GT 710 Supercharged has a rear-wheel drive system supported by one motor on the rear axle.
+The Aion Hyper GT 710 Supercharged has a rear-wheel drive system supported by one motor on the rear axle.

 ### Suspension